 The starting point of Scripture is the incarnation, which leads to a certain kind of speaking about God.
 Jesus, the eternal Word, through whom all was made, who was in the bosom of the Father, became flesh.
 He prayed to the Father in the Spirit.
 He breathed the Spirit on the disciples, and they, in the Spirit, offered their prayers to the Father through him.
 The Spirit intercedes to the Father with groans that can’t be put into Words.
 The Spirit testifies to Jesus.
 Jesus sent the disciples to baptize in the name of the Father, and of the Son, and of the Holy Spirit.
 He forgave sin.
 He healed.
 He gave life to the dead.
 He rose from the dead (having power to lay down his life and to take it again), and is seated at the right of the Father.
 He will come again.

-That’s the starting point.
+That’s the starting point for all Trinitarian reflection.
 There are three, Father, Son and Holy Spirit, related inseparably to one another.
 Yet there is one God.

 Adoptionism suggested Jesus was a man who was chosen by God, and adopted as his son.
 Some liberals today embrace this when trying to elevate the humanity of Jesus, to make him “more like us.”